• Call For Your Complimentary Consultation (845) 533-0265.

 How Can A Medical Condition Be Used As A Defense Against DWI Charges?

 Medical conditions can significantly affect the accuracy of a DWI charge and provide valid grounds for a defense.
-For example, dentures can trap alcohol, food particles, or other substances that might be mistaken for alcohol during a breathalyzer test.
-This can lead to false readings where mouth alcohol, rather than blood alcohol concentration (BAC), is detected.
+For example, dentures can trap alcohol, food particles, or other substances that may be misinterpreted as alcohol during a breathalyzer test.
+This situation can result in false readings, detecting mouth alcohol instead of blood alcohol concentration (BAC).
+Understanding this can be crucial in contesting the validity of breathalyzer results.

 Gastroesophageal Reflux Disease (GERD) is another condition that can cause alcohol from the stomach to enter the breath due to acid reflux.
 This can result in inflated breathalyzer readings that don’t accurately reflect your true blood alcohol level.